-

 What can I do to help this program if I can't be a tutor?

 There are many ways people can support the literacy program besides being tutors.
 You can tell everyone you know there's a new program in town.
 Especially target people you think might make great tutors or would be willing to talk to others about it.
 If you are a business owner, would you be willing to put a recruitment poster in your window?
 Brochures on the counter?
-Include a blurb with pay checks?
 Offer incentives to employees who volunteer?
-Also, there are organizations in the community that might want to be partners.
-They serve children, but their parents might be grateful for a literacy referral.
-There are family services, and, again, they might not know about a program that helps adults improve their reading.
-Other ways of support could include volunteering in the literacy office, helping with special projects, calling tutors and students.
-We can find a volunteer job for you; just ask us.

 -